 What happens at the interview?

-Interviews are chaired by the lay assessor who will be accompanied by at least one other assessor.
+Interviews are usually carried out by two assessors, although there may sometimes be more.
 They are scheduled for between 45 minutes and an hour, but may be shorter depending on how much information you have to offer.

 The interview will be formal and structured.
 But the assessors will do what they can to put you at ease.
 You are welcome to have someone with you for support, but they won't be allowed to take part in the interview.
 You’re not allowed to record the interview.

 The assessors will make notes during the interview.
 A professional, independent shorthand writer will also take a full transcript.
 This transcript will be sent to the doctor being assessed and they will have the opportunity to comment on it.
 If you wish, we can send you a copy of the transcript.